 At the end of the 20th and into the 21st century there was thinning out of the dealer network as a combination of factors converged.
 First, there were fewer children entering the successful family businesses and a consequent rash of old line companies going out of business.
-Next, the plentiful supply of rugs gave inertia to take the 'Going out of Business' pricing model and its use spread all across the country.
+Next, a plentiful supply of rugs in the producing countries gave inertia to take the 'Going out of Business' pricing model and use across the country.
 Exaggerated retails and deep discounts became the standard pricing model for rug dealers.
 Retailers seemed to lose sight of the actual rugs that they were selling and, with support of the importers who consigned rugs, began to run events against each other offering discounts up to 90% off.
 These sales did not enhance the reputation of the rug selling community and may have helped set the stage for the internet sellers of today.

-Because of the crazed price competition in the retail community in the early 2000's, in search of more profitable products importers initiated another remarkable proliferation of fibers and construction methods.
+Because of the crazed price competition in the retail community in the early 2000's, the importers initiated another remarkable proliferation of fibers used and construction methods.
 Along with this new wave of rug wholesaler activity the interior design community fell in love with Sisal, Seagrass and Jute rugs.
-These immensely popular natural fiber floorcoverings, in both rug and wall to wall formats, were inexpensive and profitable, but performed poorly.
-Their only real benefit was that they allowed customers and interior designers who put rug purchases at the end of the project and helped preserve their budget.
+These immensely popular natural fiber floorcoverings, in both rug and wall to wall formats, were inexpensive and performed poorly.
+Their only real benefit was that they allowed customers and interior designers who put rug purchases at the end of the project and to preserve their budget.
 At the outset of the trend the principal source was a Boston importer named Merida, but Design Materials, Fibreworks and host of other mass market suppliers soon took over the business.

 The beginnings of the future.
-In the late 1980's and continuing into the early 21st century the market for the Tibetan weave carpets from Nepal had boomed.
-But, co-incident with a marked fall off for the so-called 'Tibetan rug' in Europe, particularly in Germany, a couple of companies seized the available production and built a new business for American retailers in modern design rugs.
+In the late 1980's and continuing into the early 21st century the market for the Tibetan weave carpets from Nepal exploded.
+Coincident with a marked fall off for the so-called 'Tibetan rug' in Europe, particularly in Germany, a couple of companies seized the available production and built a new business for American retailers in modern design rugs.
 There had always been a cyclical resurgence of contemporary design in the rug markets.
-From the Nichols bold art deco rugs of the 1920's to the dramatic Rya rugs of the 1970's, it always come back traditional designs.
+From the Nichols bold art decorugs of the 1920's to the dramatic Rya rugs of the 1970's, it always come back traditional designs.
 With the high quality and, often times, tasteful design of the current Tibetan rugs, I feel that cycle has been broken and we will see continued strength in contemporary rugs.
-The importers most responsible for this major shift in decorative taste are Tufenkian, Tamarian, The Rug Company, Warp and Weft, Lapchi and, most recently, Wool and Silk.
+The importers and/or retailers most responsible for this major shift in decorative taste are Tufenkian, Tamarian, The Rug Company, Warp and Weft, Lapchi and, most recently, Wool and Silk.

 The sourcing base of countries producing handmade rugs began to condense in the late 1990's as Iran was put back under a trade embargo.
 Turkey became an industrialized country, the country's workers no longer willing to participate in a hand weaving business and the government of China utilized its ability to central-plan itself out of hand made production and into machine made goods.
-India and Nepal became the beneficiaries of these changes.
+India and Nepal were the greatest beneficiaries.